2008 Azerbaijani presidential election

 Presidential elections were held in Azerbaijan on 15 October 2008.
 Ilham Aliyev of the New Azerbaijan Party was re-elected with 89% of the vote.
+The election was neither free nor fair.

+In the lead-up to the election, OSCE highlighted election irregularities and government repression of the opposition.
+The opposition were not allowed by the government to hold campaign rallies.
+Students and state workers were coerced into attending pro-Aliyev rallies and were also bussed to polling places to vote for Aliyev.

-Several major political parties, including Musavat, the Azerbaijan Popular Front Party, Azerbaijan Liberal Party, and the Azerbaijan Democratic Party boycotted the vote because of alleged poll-fixing and oppression of political opponents.
+All major opposition parties, including Musavat, the Azerbaijan Popular Front Party, Azerbaijan Liberal Party, and the Azerbaijan Democratic Party boycotted the vote because of alleged poll-fixing and oppression of political opponents.
+Aside from Aliyev, none of the candidates running in the election were well known.

 Background

 The incumbent, Ilham Aliyev, was nominated by the New Azerbaijan Party for a second term on 3 August 2008.
 Musavat, the Azerbaijan Popular Front Party, the Azerbaijan Liberal Party, the Citizen and Progress Party, and the Azerbaijan Democratic Party announced their boycott of the election due to unfair conditions.
 In response, an aide to Aliyev claimed that the opposition withdrew because it "knew that President Aliyev would win the elections with a majority."
 A total of seven candidates filed to run in the election.
 Each of the candidates had to collect 40,000 support signatures.

 Campaigning officially began in mid-September.
 The candidates were limited to a four-week campaigning period by law.
 According to Radio Free Europe/Radio Liberty, IRFS and RSF, the media (state-owned and private) showed bias in favor of Aliyev's candidacy.